 Shared technology vulnerabilities.
 Cloud computing involves the use of shared technologies such as virtualization and cloud orchestration.
 By exploiting vulnerabilities in any part of these technologies, attackers can cause significant damage to many cloud users.

-Weaknesses in a hypervisor can allow hackers to gain control over virtual machines or even the host itself.
+Weaknesses in a hypervisor can allow hackers to conduct side-channel attacks or gain control over virtual machines or even the host itself.
 In case a hacker escapes a virtual machine, they can gain unrestricted access to the host through shared resources.
-It’s necessary to pay attention to the security of the cloud provider that you entrust with your cloud solution.
+Itโs necessary to pay attention to the security of the cloud provider that you entrust with your cloud solution.

 Multi-Cloud Computing: Use Cases, Pros, and Cons for Enterprises

 At Apriorit, we strive to secure cloud applications during development, cloud infrastructure configuration, and maintenance.
-Here are the key practices we use to prevent security attacks on cloud computing solutions:
+Hereโs how to prevent cloud computing attacks and improve your state of security:

 1. Use identity management